Paternity leave and pay

 Enhanced paternity leave

-If you wish, you can have enhanced paternity leave arrangements to attract and retain employees.
+If you wish, you can have enhanced paternity leave arrangements to attract and retain employees, which are more generous than the statutory entitlements.

-For example, you could allow all employees to take two weeks of paternity leave - regardless of their length of service.
+For example, you may consider allowing all employees to take two weeks of paternity leave - regardless of their length of service.

 You can offer these arrangements either as a contractual right or on a discretionary, case-by-case basis.
 If exercising discretion, caution should be taken to avoid claims of unfair treatment or discrimination.